 Our narrator’s sense of desperation only grows as he asks, “Where can I go, what can I feel?/Want to seek out someone who could give me some answers/Feel like I'm out of time/I just wanna believe that everything's fine."

-However that dark voice whispers again, the same chilling refrain and the lyrics say, “There's something here/It knows me, it knows my name/What is this fear/That grips me so tightly?”
+But that dark voice whispers again, the same chilling refrain, with lyrics that say “There's something here/It knows me, it knows my name/What is this fear/That grips me so tightly?”

 The main melody of “Out to the Edge” is bright but there’s a sense of wistfulness to it for all of that brightness.
 The vocals echo and drift, moving through those long waves of synth that lap against them, as bell-like synths sing through the full, rich sound.
 Everything has a smooth flow to it and the feeling of energy waves rippling out into space pervades the track.